mrborges23/Bait-ER/README.md

 ## Questions and bug reporting

-Please use **Issues** to report possible bugs, suggest enhancement features or if you need help using Bait-ER.
+Please use **Issues** to report possible bugs, suggest enhancement features, or if you need help using Bait-ER.
 If you have more theoretical or biological questions, you can directly contact Rui Borges (ruiborges23@gmail.com) or Carolina Barata (cdcbrb@st-andrews.ac.uk).

 ## License